-Behavioral health services research, Health and social policy, Integrated health care delivery models, Large scale data analysis
+Behavioral health services research, Health and social policy, Integrated health care delivery models, Large scale data analysis, Implementation Science

 This hybrid type II implementation-effectiveness cohort study aims to evaluate appropriateness, acceptability and feasibility implementation outcomes, while also systematically examining the clinical effectiveness of a preconception care (PCC) intervention, the Gabby System, for Black and African American women receiving health services in community-based sites.
 The intervention will be implemented in six Community Health Centers and six Healthy Start programs across the U.S. We will examine implementation processes and prepare an implementation toolkit that can be used to facilitate broader dissemination.
 This project is funded by the Agency for Healthcare Research and Quality (AHRQ).Jack, B.W., Bickmore, T.W., Walter, A.W., Yinusa-Nyahkoon, L.